The UK has left the European Union (EU) - here's what you need to know about travelling to the EU from 2021.

 For years, you’ve been able to get a free European Health Insurance Card (EHIC), which lets you access state-provided healthcare during a temporary stay in another EU country.
 Although it's no substitute for travel insurance, it’s a valuable addition.

-That means it’s even more important to buy suitable travel insurance before your trip that covers your needs, particularly if you have a pre-existing medical condition.
+A GHIC or EHIC isn't a replacement for travel insurance, so it's still important to buy a suitable policy before your trip that covers your needs, particularly if you have a pre-existing medical condition.

-You should always get appropriate travel insurance with healthcare cover before you go abroad (even if you have an EHIC card).
+You should always get appropriate travel insurance with healthcare cover before you go abroad (even if you have an EHIC or GHIC card).

 It could save you and your family a lot of money and difficulty if things go wrong before or during your trip.